yonbergman/blog/workshop/exercise-2.md

 Start your server again with `rails server` and visit [http://localhost:3000/ideas](http://localhost:3000/ideas)

-Play around with what the scaffold created for you.
+Play around with your new site.
+Create at least 5 ideas.
+(You may leave the image field empty for now).